Back to Blog

 rasa shell

 This is just a basic example, but it demonstrates the core concepts of building a chatbot with Rasa.
-You can extend this example to handle more complex scenarios and integrate with other systems.
+You can extend this example to handle more complex scenarios—such as looking up order status, creating support tickets, or integrating with a payment gateway—by following the same action pattern.

 Best Practices for Optimizing Customer Experience

-- Offer Seamless Handover: Provide a smooth transition to human agents when the chatbot cannot resolve a query.
+• Offer Seamless Handover: Provide a smooth transition to human agents when the chatbot cannot resolve a query.
+The handover should include the full conversation history, and the agent should not ask the customer to repeat information.

-- Gather Feedback: Continuously solicit feedback from customers to improve the chatbot's performance.
+• Gather Feedback: Continuously solicit feedback from customers to improve the chatbot's performance.
+Use short post‑conversation surveys (e.g., “Rate your experience”) and analyze open‑ended comments to find recurring pain points.

-- Maintain Brand Consistency: Ensure the chatbot's tone and style align with your brand identity.
+• Maintain Brand Consistency: Ensure the chatbot's tone and style align with your brand identity.
+If your brand is playful, use emojis and casual language; if it’s professional, keep responses formal and concise.

 Conclusion